 - At the bottom of the column, a water seal is provided to prevent the leakage of air.

-- A rotameter is installed to measure the flow rate of water, which can measure flow rate.
+- A rotameter is installed to measure the flow rate of water, which can measure the flow rate.

-- The air inlet is connected to balance designed to give a steady flow rate of air.
-An orifice meter is connected to calibrated mercury U Tube Manometer to measure the flow rate of air.
+- The air inlet is connected to a balance designed to give a steady flow rate of air.
+An orifice meter is connected to a calibrated mercury U Tube Manometer to measure the flow rate of air.

 Measurement of the Operating liquid holdup

 Ensuring the obtainability of reproducible data, the equipment is made ready for operation.
 The dry packing was thoroughly wetted by setting the water rate up to 120000 Kg/hrm2 for around ten minutes.
 Then the water rate was set to the desired value and the air rate was also set at approximately 100 Kg/hrm2.
 The water and air flow rates were kept constant for ten minutes before the operating holdup was measured.
 This ensured a steady flow rate.
-The time for collecting hold up was fixed at five minutes as it ensured complete drainage.
+The time for collecting hold-up was fixed at five minutes as it ensured complete drainage.
 Simultaneously the manometer readings were recorded and the water rate was increased to the next higher value.

-Berl Saddle – 12mm
+- Berl Saddle – 12mm

-Density of water at 28˚C = 996.26 Kg/m3 – ρw
+- Density of water at 28˚C = 996.26 Kg/m3 – ρw

-Volumetric flow rate of water ( R) = 2 lit/min
+- Volumetric flow rate of water ( R) = 2 lit/min

-Mass flow rate of water (L0) = 2 x 10-3 x 996.26 x 60 = 119.55 Kg/hr
+- Mass flow rate of water (L0) = 2 x 10-3 x 996.26 x 60 = 119.55 Kg/hr

 Π (Dt)2 Area of packed column =